inu-appcenter/UnivCam-ios/README.md

 ## Goals

-To design an application for college students - to sort and classify albums and images that they taken in their college classes, in clean and intuitive way.
+To design an application for **college students** - to sort and classify albums and images that they taken in their college classes, in clean and intuitive way.

 ## Targets

-College students who want to sort and classify their ‘study-related’ images in clean and intuitive way.
+College students who want to sort and classify their ‘**study-related**’ images in clean and intuitive way.

 ## Team